knative/operator/docs/configuration.md

       local-gateway.knative-serving.cluster-local-gateway: "custom-local-gateway.istio-system.svc.cluster.local"
 ```

-## High availability
+## spec.high-availability

 By default, Knative Serving runs a single instance of each controller.
-The `spec.high-availability` field allows you to configure the number of replicas for the following master-elected controllers: `controller`, `autoscaler-hpa`, `networking-istio`.
-This field also configures the `HorizontalPodAutoscaler` resources for the data plane (`activator`):
+This field allows you to configure the number of replicas for the
+following master-elected controllers: `controller`, `autoscaler-hpa`,
+and `networking-istio`, as well as the `HorizontalPodAutoscaler`
+resources for the data plane (`activator`):

-The following configuration specifies a replica count of 3 for the controllers and a minimum of 3 activators (which may scale higher if needed):
+The following configuration specifies a replica count of 3 for the
+controllers and a minimum of 3 activators (which may scale higher if
+needed):

 ```
 apiVersion: operator.knative.dev/v1alpha1